aztecrex/rpish-gravity-ball/README.md

 Roll the ball on the field by tilting the RPi.
 So much fun.
 The joystick gradually changes the color.

-## rotating_letter.py

-Based on the example from the RPi SenseHat site.
-Rotate the letter "J" according to accelerometer input.

 ## pixel_control.py

 Based on the example from the RPi SenseHat site.
 Move the pixel with the joystick.
+With some added lines coming in from the corners.
+Woo hoo.